WorldWideTelescope/worldwidetelescope.github.io/events/2022/aas239-workshop.md

 > research, education, and public outreach.

 No prior WWT experience is necessary!
 Nor is any software installation — all activities will use cloud-based services.
-All you need is a laptop.
+All you need is a laptop with a charging cable and a recent web browser installed.

 ## Helpful Links